 WHAT’S THERE TO LOSE?

-Excessive time on Facebook: Spending a disproportionate time on Facebook and neglecting family and work commitments, because the Facebook world is found to be a more enjoyable virtual environment to spend time in, rather than the real world.
-For e.g., ignoring one’s office deadlines in order to spend more time browsing on Facebook & playing popular Facebook apps and games.
+Excessive time on Facebook: Spending a disproportionate time on social media and neglecting family and work commitments, because the digital world is found to be a more enjoyable virtual environment to spend time in, rather than the real world.
+For e.g., ignoring one’s office deadlines in order to spend more time browsing on Facebook, Instagram & playing popular apps and games.

-Social Oxygen: An almost oxygen-like dependency and obsessive need to socialise exclusively on Facebook rather than going out to meet real people and investing in real relationships.
+Social Oxygen: An almost oxygen-like dependency and obsessive need to socialise exclusively on Social Media rather investing in real relationships.
 This is also linked with one’s self-esteem getting deeply affected, when one compares details of one’s life with the enviable or condemn-worthy lives of others.
 When one starts benchmarking one’s social life and status depending on what one sees others do and share on their Facebook feeds, it can lead to jealousy, frustration and in some extreme cases emotional breakdowns.
 For e.g., seeing someone else’s exotic vacation photos, or seeing someone’s big fat Indian wedding snaps, or seeing someone’s new possessions, upbeat nightlife or glamourous social circle’s photos, can lead to feelings of jealousy and unrequited inadequacy.

 Compulsive PR: This is a self-conscious and self-image related need that translates into constantly projecting a certain picture of one’s lifestyle to others.
-This includes writing posts about the private details of one’s emotional ups and downs, or of life’s many moments, details of one’s schedule on Facebook constantly and obsessively, to the point of it taking precedence over all else.
-Photos, videos, comments and posts are employed to draw the attention of respective Facebook friends or members.
 For e.g., continuously posting updates on how one’s day is progressing to show everyone else how much fun one is having.
-This may be an exaggeration of facts, and can often come at the cost of ‘being one with the moment’ or ‘being socially limited’ with a ‘real’ travel companion, to spend more time on Facebook reading people’s comments on a certain moment or photo you have posted.
+This may be an exaggeration of facts, and can often come at the cost of ‘being one with the moment’ or ‘being socially limited’ with a ‘real’ travel companion, to spend more time on social media reading people’s comments on a certain moment or photo you have posted.

 Status Update Anxiety: Feelings of anxiety, nervousness or guilt that are related to not ‘updating’ one’s status update.
 For e.g., continuously posting updates on how one’s day is progressing, and even while being in the bathroom.